-We are all under strange and varied circumstances.
-This is uncharted territory for most of us.
-How are you handling spending a large part of your day at home?
-What are you doing to keep your sanity?
+We have certainly had a strange life during these past two years with varied circumstances.
+At first we were in uncharted territory since Covid started up.
+Are you still spending a lot of time at home?
+How did you keep your sanity when it was at its worst?
 Do you have children?
 Are you by yourself?
 Please let me know in the comments if you like.
 If you want to keep it private, say so and I will not post it.

 I have always been a happy person who could roll with the punches of life.
 I went through an abusive marriage and a sick husband who needed my help and care.
 And managed to maintain a large or at least medium amount of my sanity.
-But this Covid virus is getting to me at times.
+But this Covid virus scare got to me at times.

-Voluntarily I have isolated myself, as have many of you, as much as possible, to protect myself and to protect others as well.
-Since anyone, including me could unknowingly have even a very mild or asympotomatic case of Covid 19 and be contagious.
+During the times before the vaccines came out, I isolated myself, as many of you probably did.
+I wanted to protect myself and to protect others as well.
+Since anyone, including me could unknowingly have even a very mild or asymptomatic case of Covid 19 and be contagious.
+I missed seeing my grandchildren and sons and their wives (daughters).

-Since I am almost 69 years young I am a senior citizen so I take extra care to protect myself.
-My housekeeper gets my groceries instead of monthly cleaning the house.
-But I do forget or run out of items and with mask on go to the nearby grocery store.
+Since I am over 70, I am a senior citizen so I continue to take extra care to protect myself.
+At first my housekeeper got my groceries weekly, instead of monthly cleaning my home.
+But now I do go to the nearby grocery stores with a mask on.

+Are your days better now that we have vaccines to help protect us?
 How do you spend your days?
 Do you have hobbies or read or paint?
-I write these blog posts when I can focus well enough.
-I have felt rather unfocused and unable to do a lot mentally at times, which I have read is a side effect of the times we are in.
+I write these blog posts when I can focus on them.
+There have been a few times when I didn’t want to do anything that invovled my brain.
+I felt rather unfocused and unable to do a lot mentally on occasion, which I have read is a side effect of the times we are in.
 But I wanted to reach out to any of you who wanted to share what’s going on in your life now.
 How are you adapting?
 Keeping sane, focused or at least content?

 Eckhart Tolle is a fascinating speaker on spirituality.
 For equally enlightening listening I enjoy Fr.
 Richard Rohr and his uplifting messages.
 Also TED Talks has collections of speeches on every subject imaginable about our minds and lives.